-Innocracy aims to bring the future back to the centre of political discourse.
-Speakers include Deborah Feldman, Amitav Ghosh and many more.
-Register now and join the endeavour!
+Innocracy aimed to bring the future back to the centre of political discourse.
+Speakers included Deborah Feldman, Amitav Ghosh and many more.

 Just under 100 days before the start of the German Presidency of the Council of the European Union, the Heinrich-Böll-Stiftung and Das Progressive Zentrum presented a study on the German populace’s expectations of the German Presidency of the Council of the European Union and how they perceive themselves as Europeans.
 Michael Roth, the German Foreign Office’s State Minister for Europe as well as Green Party Member of Parliament Franziska Brantner stood up for European solidarity in times of crisis.
 However, they each had a different assessment of the current state of affairs.